ridwan097/video-generator/README.md

 This app was created using react as part of the udemy course I am completing.

-It uses the youtube api to display searched videos.
+It uses the youtube api to display searched videos and uses semantic ui for styling.

 # Getting Started with Create React App